 We place substantial reliance on the experience and the institutional knowledge of members of our current management team.
-Mr. Qi Ji, our founder and executive chairman, Ms. Min (Jenny) Zhang, our chief executive officer, and other members of the management team are particularly important to our future success due to their substantial experiences in lodging and other consumer-service industries.
-Finding suitable replacements for Mr. Qi Ji, Ms. Min (Jenny) Zhang and other members of our management team could be difficult, and competition for such personnel of similar experience is intense.
+Mr. Qi Ji, our founder, executive chairman and chief executive officer, Ms. Min (Jenny) Zhang, our executive vice-chairlady, Mr. Hui Jin and Ms. Xinxin Liu, our co-presidents, and other members of the management team are particularly important to our future success due to their substantial experiences in lodging and other consumer-service industries.
+Finding suitable replacements for Mr. Qi Ji, Ms. Min (Jenny) Zhang, Mr. Hui Jin, Ms. Xinxin Liu and other members of our management team could be difficult, and competition for such personnel of similar experience is intense.
 The loss of the services of one or more members of our management team due to their departures or otherwise could hinder our ability to effectively manage our business and implement our growth strategies.